kartikp10/soundporter/README.md

 # Soundporter

-Soundporter is a command-line interface (CLI) tool designed to help users export and import playlists from and to various music platforms.
-This tool simplifies the process of managing your music playlists across different services.
+Soundporter is a CLI tool that exports and imports playlists from and to various music platforms.
+This is a hobby project primarily to help me move all my playlists from Spotify to YouTube Music and (maybe) Apple Music too.
+Feel free to use, modify and contribute!

 ## Features